Bo Hi Pak

-Bo Hi Pak (August 18, 1930 – January 12, 2019 in Korea.
-Korean: 박보희/朴普熙) was a prominent member of the Unification Church.
+Bo Hi Pak (August 18, 1930 – January 12, 2019) was a prominent member of the Unification Church.
 During the 1970s and 1980s, he was a major leader in the church movement, leading projects such as newspapers (notably The Washington Times), schools, performing arts projects, political projects such as the anti-communist organization CAUSA International, and was president of the Unification Church International 1977–1991.
 He was also the president of Little Angels Children's Folk Ballet of Korea.

 Life

 Pak was a lieutenant colonel in the South Korean military when he joined the Unification Church in the 1950s.
 Serving church founder Sun Myung Moon as his main English interpreter during speaking tours in the United States, he was referred to in the media as Moon's "right-hand man" (or similarly), such as "Moon's top deputy".

 He was the central figure in Moon's publishing businesses, including founding President and Publisher, The News World (later renamed New York City Tribune); founding President and Chairman of the Board, the Washington Times Corporation; and President, World Media Association.

 In 1976 Pak incorporated True World Foods which became the largest sushi supplier in America.

 In 1977/1978, Pak testified before the Fraser Committee in its investigation of the Unification Church, commenting: "I am a proud Korean - a proud Moonie - and a dedicated anti-Communist and I intend to remain so the rest of my life."
 In response to the adversarial investigation, Pak wrote Truth is My Sword.
 Alexander Haig commented in the introduction: "From the battlefield of the Korean peninsula to the halls of the U.S. Congress, Dr. Pak's speeches mirror the convictions of an individual whose ardent sense of justice has always been the cornerstone of his advocacy of personal freedom and democracy."

 In 1984 Pak was kidnapped in New York City and held for ransom.
 The FBI arrested the kidnappers, who claimed that the crime was an attempt to change Unification Church policy.